-Bid target Global Logistic properties selects Chinese group for final talks - sources
+REFILE-Bid target Global Logistic properties selects Chinese group for final talks - sources

 2 Min Read

-SINGAPORE (Reuters) - Global Logistic Properties, the subject of a bidding war, has decided to hold final talks with a Chinese group this week, two sources familiar with the matter said on Thursday.
+SINGAPORE, July 13 (Reuters) - Global Logistic Properties , the subject of a bidding war, has decided to hold final talks with a Chinese group this week, two sources familiar with the matter said on Thursday.

 GLP, a warehouse operator valued at S$12.6 billion ($9.2 billion), said this month it had received "firm proposals" from shortlisted bidders, following months of negotiations with parties.